Information

 - Skin eruptions associated with systemic symptoms.

 Ideally, patients with any skin eruption should be seen in a joint obstetric/dermatology clinic.
 We do not have a joint clinic set up in NHS Lothian in the current time.
-Referrals can be made to the Obstetric Medicine Specialty clinic [obstetricmedicine@nhslothian.scot.nhs.uk] or Locality Obstetric Consultant clinic.
+Non-urgent referrals can be made to the Obstetric Medicine Specialty clinic obstetricmedicine@nhslothian.scot.nhs.uk or the Locality Obstetric Consultant clinic.
+If urgent review is required, the patient should be referred to obstetric triage.

 No rash

-Obstetric cholestasis should first be considered as a diagnosis of exclusion in any pregnant woman presenting with itching in the absence of a rash.
-It affects approximately 1% of pregnancies in the UK, but may affect a higher proportion of women from Indian or Pakistani-Asian ethnic origin.
-Itching is usually focussed in the palms of the hand and soles of the feet, but may also affect the scalp, anus, vulva and abdomen.
-Obstetric cholestasis can increase the risk of stillbirth and postpartum haemorrhage.
+Intrahepatic Cholestasis of Pregnancy (ICP) should be considered as a diagnosis of exclusion in any pregnant woman presenting with itch in the absence of a rash.
+It affects approximately 1% of pregnancies in the UK but may affect a higher proportion of women from Indian or Pakistani-Asian ethnic origin.
+Itch is usually focussed in the palms of the hand and soles of the feet, but may also affect the scalp, anus, vulva and abdomen.
+ICPcan increase the risk of stillbirth.

 - ALT 10-40 U/L (falling to 30 U/L in third trimester)